kimetrics/backend-django-test-01/README.md

 6. Commit your work when the command above reports an OK result
 7. Push your work to your fork
 8. Send a pull request from your fork's branch to this repo

+### For deployment
+1. Complete the `Dockerfile` to assemble an image.
+2. Configure with `Gunicorn` and connect with a web server or reverse proxy that you prefer.
+3. Deploy it in the cloud infrastructure that you prefer (Ask for an instance if you don't have).
+4. Create a basic document with the steps to deploy.